Mexican twelve-string guitar

 The Mexican twelve-string guitar, also known as a requinto-style or Sierreño-style guitar, is a modified twelve-string guitar.
 It can approximate the sound of a bajo sexto or bajo quinto and play regional Mexican styles, such as norteño, Tejano (Tex-Mex), and conjunto (música mexicana-tejana).
 In a traditional 12-string setup, the lower four strings (E, A, D, and G) have octave pairs, while the top two (B and E) have unison pairs.
 However, for Regional Mexican styles, all strings are set up with identical unison pairs instead of the traditional octave courses.
 This configuration yields a resonant timbre reminiscent of the venerable bajo sexto, but adds significantly more tension on the bridge and neck.
 Furthermore, it usually requires the nut to be modified, the neck compensated, and the bridge to be reinforced.
-It is unclear why this is claimed as online string tension calculators show that the higher pitch strings on a guitar are the ones at higher tension and therefore unison tuning should reduce the overall tension upon the neck and bridge.
-This may be a misconception equating the strings thickness with its tension, which is actually a factor of tension, pitch, length and string construction.
-But w/ 2 sets of the Lightest Gauge of Strings, no problems will be caused.
-If a Mexican 12 string Guitar is being used as a Substitute for the Accordion w/ Bajo Quinto (or Bajo Sexto) playing the Accompaniment, then the Mexican 12 string Guitar provides the High End while the Bajo Quinto (or Bajo Sexto) provides the Low End, allowing for a nice contrast.

 Modifications

-Requinto-style setups for 12-string guitars represent a distinctive and innovative approach to instrument customization, deeply inspired by the rich traditions of the bajo sexto and quinto in Mexican music.
-The scarcity of dedicated luthiers specializing in bajo sexto and quinto instruments spurred the creation of the requinto-style 12-string guitar—a testament to musicians' ingenuity.
+Requinto-style setups for 12-string guitars represent an approach to instrument customization derived from the traditions of the bajo sexto and quinto in Mexican music.
+The scarcity of dedicated luthiers specializing in bajo sexto and quinto instruments necessitated the creation of the requinto-style 12-string guitar.

 In contrast to traditional 12-string counterparts, characterized by a configuration of six pairs of strings, most tuned an octave apart, requinto-style setups feature two sets of six strings.
 This configuration yields a resonant timbre reminiscent of the venerable bajo sexto.
 The Bajo Sexto (or Quinto) & Mexican 12 string Guitar can both be played together so that the Bajo Sexto provides the Low End while the Mexican 12 string Guitar provides the High End.

 It is worth noting that the traditional bajo sexto, engineered to endure high tension, differs markedly from the smaller and more modest physique of modern 12-string guitars, potentially ill-suited to such demands.
 To mitigate this excess tension, musicians employ various strategies, including: